Aliases for H2AFX Gene

 Previous HGNC Symbols for H2AFX Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
 This gene encodes a replication-independent histone that is a member of the histone H2A family, and generates two transcripts through the use of the conserved stem-loop termination motif, and the polyA addition motif. [provided by RefSeq, Oct 2015]

 GeneCards Summary for H2AFX Gene

 H2AFX (H2A Histone Family Member X) is a Protein Coding gene.
-Diseases associated with H2AFX include nijmegen breakage syndrome and ataxia-telangiectasia.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with H2AFX include Nijmegen Breakage Syndrome and Ataxia-Telangiectasia.
+Among its related pathways are Packaging Of Telomere Ends and Cell Cycle Checkpoints.
 GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
-An important paralog of this gene is HIST1H2AC.
+An important paralog of this gene is HIST1H2AM.

 UniProtKB/Swiss-Prot for H2AFX Gene